octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 In mathematics, **rings are algebraic structures that generalize fields**: multiplication need not be commutative and multiplicative inverses need not exist.
 In other words, a ring is a set equipped with two binary operations satisfying properties analogous to those of addition and multiplication of integers.
 Ring elements may be numbers such as integers or complex numbers, but they may also be non-numerical objects such as polynomials, or functions.

-To conclude , the formalization of a language into an algebra of data types (ADT) allows to specify a mathematical representation of a language; and thus allows to use CoC principles for proving theorems on this algebra (i.e. verifying script of this language).
-The Mi-Cho-Coq is the formal _Coq_ representation of the Michelson language and allows to specify a formal representation of a Tezos smart contract.
+To conclude , the formalization of a language into an algebra of data types (ADT) allows to specify a mathematical representation of a language; and thus allows to use CoC principles for proving theorems on this algebra (i.e. verifying a script of this language).
+The **Mi-Cho-Coq** library is the formal _Coq_ representation of the Michelson language and allows to specify a formal representation of a Tezos smart contract.

 ### Mi-Cho-Coq